nradulovic/neon-v2/README.md

 ## 1. Introduction
 Neon is a real-time kernel for deply embedded microcontrollers.
 For details about Neon design refer to [documentation/neon_design.md].
+It enforces a specific coding scheme and programming paradigm.

+The documentation is currently minimal so refer to `template` folder for examples.

+Neon software provides:
+ - multithreaded like execution using cooperative scheduling.
+The mechanics to provide the concurent execution is heavilly inspired by Adam Dunkels protothreads.
+ - dynamic memory allocation.
+It tries not to replace the standard C library malloc, but adds other ways of managing RAM memory.
+ - Hardware Abstraction Layer
+ - Virtual Timers

 ---
 ## 2. License
 The software is distributed under open source GNU LESSER GENERAL PUBLIC LICENSE Version 3.
 A copy of license file is found in [lgpl-3.0.md].

 ---
 ## 3. Platforms supported
 Several platforms are supported.
-In order to manage different configurations, a few flags have been introduced:
+In order to manage different configurations, a few flags are available:
  - `PLATFORM` - describes the development platfrom being used.
 For example, GCC or ARM CC compiler.
  - `ARCH` - describes the target MCU CPU core architecture, like x86 or